How to use the command 'plutil' (with examples)

 Explanation:

-• plutil: The command itself.
+• plutil: The property list utility command.

 Use case 5: Convert a plist file to a different format, writing to stdout